jelmer/silver-platter/README.rst

 have conflicts due to upstream changes.

 Silver-Platter powers the Debian Janitor (https://janitor.debian.org/) and Kali Janitor (https://kali.janitor.org/).
+However, it is an independent project and can be used fine as a standalone tool.
 The UI is still a bit rough around the edges, I'd be grateful for any feedback from people using it - please file bugs in the issue tracker at https://github.com/jelmer/silver-platter/issues/new.